 The tablet dates back to 1300, well after Cahokia’s peak.
 Be that as it may, the carving has since become the de facto symbol of Cahokia itself.

 Avian imagery has been discovered at numerous sites linked with the Mississippian world.
 Many depictions of the Bird Man were carved of copper.
 But strangely enough, despite no copper artwork having yet been discovered at Cahokia, a copper workshop was found near Mound 34, east of Monks Mound.

 But what does the Bird Man represent?
 We can surmise that he represented the upper realms and man’s link with the heavens.
-And he likely played a similar symbolic role to that of Quetzalcoatl in Mesoamerica, Garuda in India, or the Phoenix in China.
+And he likely played a similar symbolic role to that of Quetzalcoatl in Mesoamerica, Garuda in India, Horus in Egypt or the Phoenix in China.

-So little is known about how the Mississippians dressed or what their buildings looked like.
-The likeness of local residents and their thatched-roof huts at the museum, then, is as good a guess as any.
+So little is really known about how the Mississippians dressed or what their buildings looked like, however.
+The depiction of the local residents and their thatched-roof huts at the museum, then, is as good a guess as any.

 Even into the early 20th century, there were those who argued that Monks Mound was a completely natural formation.
-There’s no way that such primitive peoples could build such a monumental earthwork, many believed.
-This attitude only changed in the 1920’s after archaeological excavations revealed ancient artifacts and even bodies.
+There’s no way that primitive peoples could build such a monumental earthwork, many believed.
+This attitude only changed in the 1920’s, after archaeological excavations revealed ancient artifacts and even ritual burials.

 From St. Louis, first take I-55/70, 64 or Highway 40 & 44 to get to the Poplar St. Bridge.
 Go over the Mississippi River into Illinois and follow I-55/70 to Exit 6.
 Turn right onto Highway 111 South.
 At Collinsville Rd., make a left.